SHIP HEALTHCARE logo

 The Group supports blood donation promotion activities in collaboration with the Osaka Red Cross Blood Center and Gamba Osaka.
 Through the “Inochi no Pass Project,” we produce and distribute awareness posters to elementary and middle schools in Osaka Prefecture.

 Due to population aging and declining birth rates, the number of blood donors, especially among younger generations, has been decreasing.
-Through this project, we contribute to the core SDGs Goal 3: Good Health and Well-being for All while emphasizing 17: Partnerships for the Goals.
+Through this project, we contribute to the core SDGs Goal 3: Good Health and Well-being while emphasizing 17: Partnerships for the Goals.
 We will continue our efforts to make blood donation more familiar and encourage broader participation.

 Inochi no Pass Project